akamai/AkamaiOPEN-edgegrid-java/README.md

 2.0:
 - Signing algorithm tweaks
-- Separated binding for Google HTTP Client Library for Java from core
+- Separating binding for Google HTTP Client Library for Java from core
-- Added binding for REST-assured
+- Adding binding for REST-assured
 - Unit tests with TestNG
-- Published to Maven Central!
+- Publishing to Maven Central!

 ## Similar tools